Urban-Analytics/RAMP-UA/docs/source/contributing/index.rst

 This project is open to contributions and pull requests from everyone.
 As this project is still currently in development theres plenty available to do so feel free to suggest changes and get involved.

-In this section we cover some basic guides to covering how is best to contribute to the project.
+In this section we've got guides on our contribution process, and further details on how to contribute to both documentation and the model code.

 .. toctree::
    :maxdepth: 2

+   Getting ready to contribute <getting_started>
-   Model code <model>
+   Contributing to model code <model>
-   Documentation <docs>
+   Contributing to documentation <docs>